fcrozatier/svelte-target-blank/README.md

 ```

-If you use a markdown preprocessor like `mdsvex` above, put `svelte-target-blank` after in the list.
+If you use a markdown preprocessor like `mdsvex` above, put `svelte-target-blank` after it in the list.
 This way your external links in markdown files will be normalized too.

 You're all set!